RU-CS440-SUMMER2018/assignment1/README.md

 2. Run the python script, `$PRACSYS_PATH/python/cpp-io.py`, as a child process, passing inputs as arguments
 3. Write data to the pipe to send back computed output

+### Report Generator Client-Server Communication

+To store report data over multiple instances of our A* search porgram, we had to create a server that stays alive during execution of the multiple instances.

+The client:

+1. After completing the search tries to connect to the server
+2. If the server is running send the data to the server
+3. If the server is not running, don't report the data

+The server:

+1. Accepts a connection from a socket
+2. Recieves data from client
+3. Organizes data in data structure
+4. Keeps accepting connections as long as it needs more data
+5. Saves data to file once all data has been recieved
+6. Exits

 ### Protocols

 #### Definitions